wastis/PulseEqualizerToggleAddon_K19/readme.txt

 Installation
 ============

-In addition to pulseaudio, it requires pulseaudio-equalizer and  python-dbus to be installed
+In addition to pulseaudio, it requires pulseaudio-equalizer to be installed

-sudo apt install python-dbus, pulseaudio-equalizer
+sudo apt install pulseaudio-equalizer

 pactl load-module module-equalizer-sink
 pactl load-module module-dbus-protocol